sutecht-uams/HowBacterialDiversityImpactstheHatchingSuccessofEuropeanBirds/README.md

 ## Introduction

-16S rRNA Sequence data was obtained from the EBI from the paper [“Bacterial density rather than diversity correlates with hatching success across different avian species”](https://qiita.ucsd.edu/study/description/1632#).
+16S rRNA Sequence data was obtained from the ENA from the paper [“Bacterial density rather than diversity correlates with hatching success across different avian species”](https://academic.oup.com/femsec/article/94/3/fiy022/4847879).

 The authors monitored 600 nest boxes and several wild nests and swabbed the eggs at the start of incubation and after the clutch was completed.
 Any data from nests where no eggs hatched was thrown out in case of parental abandonment.